bwz3rbot/Discord-3-Strike-Bot/README.md

 ```

-After Node and MongoDB are installed, and you have your Application created in the Discord Developer's Portal, download the source code on this page and unzip it.
+Once Node and Mongo are installed, and you have your ppplication created in the [Discord Developer's Portal](https://discord.com/developers/applications), download the source code on this page and unzip it.